 We hadn’t intended to come here but got detoured having seen a sign off the A50 towards Holmes Chapel.
-We entered the café via a ‘country shopping experience’, basically a shop filled with stuff for your rural house, toys, knickknacks, art, crafty things and dried flowers.
+We entered the café via a ‘Country Shopping Experience’, basically a shop selling stuff you don’t need for your rural house such as wooden toys, knickknacks, art, crafty crap and dried flowers.
 But they do stock some essentials such as geese figurines wearing wellies, postcards of cows and thirty-three varieties of chutney.

-So all a bit fruit loopy though the tea-room is even more dotty.
+So all a bit fruit loopy then though the tea-room is even more dotty.
 The interior looks like it has been designed by a farmer’s wife with a fondness for LSD.
 It feels a bit Annie Sugden with a sprinkle of early Pink Floyd.

-It would take about six weeks to list all of the ornaments and oddities on show here; on shelves, attached to walls or coming out of the floor; a mishmash of furniture on stone tiles and a variety of clocks, cushions (with embroidered pheasants), stuffed animals, weird pictures and assorted lunacies.
+It would take about six weeks to list all of the ornaments and oddities on show here whether on shelves, attached to walls or coming out of the floor; a mishmash of furniture on stone tiles and a variety of clocks, cushions (with embroidered pheasants), stuffed animals, weird pictures and assorted lunacies.
 We were not sure whether this stuff is for sale or to bewilder the diners.
 The centre of the space is dominated by a chimney and wood burner surrounded by fairy lights, creeping plants and a fish-tank.
 For some reason….

 The room seemed Covid safe (masks worn by staff and clean surfaces etc) so we found a table next to a dresser loaded with vases, trinkets, trays and other tut.
 Everything is served on flowery china and there are milk churns for the er milk.
 They do a limited menu including toasties and cakes but they also do an Afternoon tea (it was a bit early for a scone though).